 “I define postmodernism as incredulity [disbelief] towards metanarratives,” wrote postmodern philosopher Jean-Francois Lyotard, and this “anti-metanarrative metanarrative” is an assumption underlying postmodern ethics.
 To postmodernists, there is no such thing as absolute truth.
 The notion of truth is just an illusion, misused by people and special interest groups to gain power over others.

 Traditional authority is false and corrupt; it should be “deconstructed” in order to disempower it.
 Here’s a great little video on the Jacques Derrida, another French postmodern philosopher, that will tell you how it’s done.

 Postmodern ethics can be frustratingly anti-dogmatic, but has fair intentions:

-- Morality is relative, so it can only be personal.
+- Morality is relative, so it can’t go beyond the personal.
 Morality is each person’s private code of ethics (without the need to follow traditional values and rules).